elroy-haw/serverless-telegram-bot/README.md

     webhook = https://<SOME_ID_GIVEN_BY_AWS>.execute-api.<YOUR_REGION>.amazonaws.com/<YOUR_ENV>/telegram-bot
     ```

-3. Copy the `webhook` from the output in previous step and set up the Telegram bot's webhook.
+3. Copy the `webhook` from the output in previous step and set up the Telegram bot's webhook
     - In your terminal, do
         ```shell script
         curl -X POST -H "content-type: application/json" -d '{"url": "https://<SOME_ID_GIVEN_BY_AWS>.execute-api.<YOUR_REGION>.amazonaws.com/<YOUR_ENV>/telegram-bot", "allowed_updates": ["message"]}' https://api.telegram.org/bot<YOUR_TELEGRAM_TOKEN>/setWebhook